kristeligt-dagblad/dbt_ml/integration_tests/README.md

 # dbt_ml Integration Tests

 Integration tests for the dbt_ml package focused on validating BigQuery ML functionality.
-These tests are parallel to the regular integration tests, specifically for the dbt fusion engine.
-Though same integration tests here can be run with dbt-core, kept here in parallel while fusion is not in stable release yet.

 ## What This Tests